 Don’t feel like you have to live with binge eating disorder.
 There are things you can do to reduce and even eliminate the behaviors that are part of this eating disorder.
 Realize that changing thinking and behaviors is a process.

-It did not happen overnight and it will not be l cleared up overnight.
-The important thing here is to become aware of what is going and to start making small changes.
+It did not happen overnight and it will not be cleared up overnight.
+The important thing here is to become aware of what is going on and to start making small changes.

 Trying to make a major overhaul quickly can lead to overwhelm and will often lead to destructive eating behaviors.